-Zadie smith said you should leave the draft for 6 months so that you will come to it like a different person.
+Zadie Smith said you should leave the draft for 6 months so that you will come to it like a different person.

 I tried that, and it changed my life.
-Not only did I fail to recognize the work, I also forgot many details.
+Not only did I fail to recognize the work, but I also forgot many details.
 So, as I turned the pages, I couldn’t stop screaming at myself.
 What was I thinking?
 Was I drunk when I wrote those sentences?

 You need some break— the longer, the better.
 But if you are a ghostwriter, you have limited time.
 So you want to get back to it as soon as you can.
 Remember the first sentence in this paragraph, though.
 You can leave it for 6 hours or a day, do something relaxing, and come back to it.

 I have read somewhere that this is the best time to start a second book.
 I like this idea, especially if you are writing 2000 words daily.
 Then, when you finish the second book, you can go back to edit the first.
 By the end of the year, you will have 5-10 novels on your PC.
 Danielle Steel will be proud.

 The first edit is to ensure your story makes sense.
 You look at the entire story and ask yourself if the story and its structure make sense.
 This is like looking at a house from afar and asking yourself, is this house beautiful?